DataDog/extendeddaemonset/README.md

         memory: "300m"
 ```

-#### Remove a pod on a given node using `matchExpressions`
+#### Remove a pod on a given node using `nodeAffinity`

 In some cases, it could be useful to remove a daemon pod on a given node.
-This can be done using the `selector` field.
+This can be done using the `podTemplate.spec.affinity.nodeAffinity` field.

-First set the `selector` field
+First set a new `requiredDuringSchedulingIgnoredDuringExecution.nodeSelectorTerms` field

 ```yaml
 apiVersion: datadoghq.com/v1alpha1